PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

   Memory allocated by the {term}`linker`

 String
-  Sequence of characters collected into a single variable. `string` is one of the `container` types in C++.
+  Sequence of characters collected into a single variable - a `char` array - denoted by a literal enclosed in double quote marks `""`. `std::string` provides a methods for manipulating strings. `std::string` behaves like a containter but is not part of the C++ <container> library.

 String Data Type
   Data consisting of a sequence of characters, bracketed by `""`.
 Requires inclusion of `<string>` and access via `std::` namespace scope.